shrave/VT-CS4274-Tutorial-S25/README.md

 3. Enter your remote server details in the format `username@glogin.vt.cs.edu` and press Enter.

    - Replace `username` with your hokie ID.
-   - Replace `glogin.vt.cs.edu` with the server’s IP address.
+   - Replace `glogin.cs.vt.edu` with the server’s IP address.

    You may be prompted for a password or private key for authentication.